jdstroy/incubator-nuttx/README.md

 However, there is currently no build support for using Windows native tools with Ubuntu under Windows.
 This tool combination is made to work with Cygwin through the use of the `cygpath -w` tool that converts paths from say `/cydrive/c/Program Files` to `C:\Program Files`.
-There is, however, no corresponding tool to convert `/mnt/c/Program Files` in the Ubuntu environment.
+The `wslpath` utility can convert `/mnt/c/Program Files` in the Ubuntu environment, and `wslpath.exe` can convert `C:\Program Files` to the corresponding path in WSL, although neither has been integrated (yet) into NuttX.

 ### Graphics Support